ionic-team/ionic-pwa-toolkit/readme.md

 ```bash
 npm run build
 ```
 A production build includes everything needed for your project to be a PWA right out of the box.
-This includes both a web manifest (src/manifest.json) and a service worker (www/sw.js).
+This includes both a Web Manifest (src/manifest.json) and a Service Worker (www/sw.js).

+## Service Workers

+For info on how Service Workers work in Stencil check out our [Service Worker docs](https://stenciljs.com/docs/service-workers).

+## Developing with a Service Worker

+In some cases, for instance when you are working on adding [web push notifications](https://developers.google.com/web/fundamentals/push-notifications/) or [background sync](https://developers.google.com/web/updates/2015/12/background-sync), both which require a Service Worker, it can be handy to be able to dev builds with a service worker.

+To do this with the Ionic PWA toolkit simply run `npm run devWithSW`.
+This will start a dev build, but with the Service Worker also getting livereloaded.

 ## Unit Tests